Sinking of RMS Lusitania: British

 British replica of the Goetz Lusitania medal.
 Unlike the original Goetz medals which were sand-cast from bronze, the British copies were of diecast iron and were of poorer quality.
 The English version was altered to read 'May' rather than 'Mai', and originals usually have "KGoetz" on the edge.

 The British press highlighted the savagery of the Germans, condemning Schwieger as a war criminal.
 Thanks to the Defence of the Realm Act, matters relating to the ship's cargo were censored.
 References to Lusitania appeared heavily in propaganda, and helped motivate the later Baralong incidents.
 According to Kurt Hahn, the sinking was a decisive turning point in the collective English attitude towards Germany.

 British Ambassador Sir Cecil Spring-Rice was concerned about the tone of the British press and that the US should best be kept out of the war.
 Writing on May 9, he expressed that "our main interest is to preserve the US as a base of supplies.
 I hope language of our press will be very guarded."

 According to US Ambassador Walter Hines Page, the British did not want US military help, but they felt America "falls short morally" in insufficiently condemning German methods and character.
-America thus should at least break relations with German temporarily.
+America thus should at least break relations with Germany temporarily.
 British propaganda was thus also aimed at America, with the sinking concurrent with the Bryce report on German atrocities.
 One over-enthusiastic propagandist's fabricated story was circulated that in some regions of Germany, schoolchildren were given a holiday to celebrate the sinking of Lusitania.
 This story was so effective that James W. Gerard, the US ambassador to Germany, recounted it being told in his memoir of his time in Germany, Face to Face with Kaiserism (1918), though without vouching for its validity.

 Another ploy was the reproduction of the Goetz medal, which was done by department store entrepreneur Harry Gordon Selfridge at the behest of Lord Newton, in charge of Propaganda at the Foreign Office in 1916.
 The replica medals were produced in an attractive case and were sold for a shilling apiece.
 On the cases it was stated that the medals had been distributed in Germany "to commemorate the sinking of Lusitania" and they came with a propaganda leaflet which denounced the Germans and used the medal's incorrect date (5 May) to incorrectly claim that the sinking of Lusitania was premeditated, rather than just being incident to Germany's larger plan to sink any ship in a combat zone without warning.
 The head of the Lusitania Souvenir Medal Committee later estimated that 250,000 were sold, proceeds being given to the Red Cross and St Dunstan's Blinded Soldiers and Sailors Hostel.
 Many popular magazines and newspapers ran photographs of the replica or the original, and it was falsely claimed that it had been awarded to the crew of the U-boat.